'Justice System Has Failed Here': Scott Peterson's Sister-In-Law Says She Has Evidence That Could Exonerate Him

 “The justice system has failed here, and a lot of aspects have failed,” she said.
 “And it started with the Modesto Police Department.
 And it started with the fact that they didn’t follow up on evidence that showed Laci was alive the morning of December 24.”

-Part of that evidence, she says, are neighbors who saw Laci the morning she vanished and a burglary across the street from the Petersons’ Modesto home.READ MORE: Person Killed In Oak Park Shooting Identified As Elk Grove Teen
+Part of that evidence, she says, are neighbors who saw Laci the morning she vanished and a burglary across the street from the Petersons’ Modesto home.READ MORE: 3 Killed, Over Two Dozen Hurt After Boat Capsizes Off San Diego Coast

 “There was an anonymous tip that came in that named five people being involved in the burglary, but only two of those people were arrested and questioned,” Janey Peterson said.